This article serves two purposes.

 The rich didn’t get richer — at least not in my game under my rules, or under other scientists’ recent studies.

-According to a new study of behavioral economics, published in the April 12, 2007 issue of Nature, people will spend their own money to make the rich less rich and the poor less poor.
+According to a new study of behavioral economics, published in Nature, people will spend their own money to make the rich less rich and the poor less poor.
 They do so without any hope of personal gain, acting, it seems, out of a taste for equality and sense of fair play.

 Earlier research has demonstrated that people are willing to incur costs to punish and reward others, especially in scenarios where every player’s contribution to a common pool results in greater benefits for all.
 But in those cases it is hard to tell whether the actions are motivated by egalitarian preferences for similar income levels or a desire to enforce norms and encourage group cooperation.